GPUOpen-LibrariesAndSDKs/Cauldron/readme.md

 Please bear in mind that in order to keep Cauldron simple we are only covering the most frequently used features (for now).

-Please feel free to [open an issue](TODO:LinkToGitHubRepoIssuesPage) for bug reports.
+Please feel free to [open an issue](https://github.com/GPUOpen-LibrariesAndSDKs/Cauldron/issues) for bug reports.

 # Contribution

-Cauldron should be very easy to extend, should you want to contribute to Cauldron, you can [open a merge request](TODO:LinkToGitHubRepoMergeRequestPage).
+Cauldron should be very easy to extend, should you want to contribute to Cauldron, you can [open a pull request](https://github.com/GPUOpen-LibrariesAndSDKs/Cauldron/pulls).

 # 3rd-Party Open Source Projects Used